emclaniyi/AcceptanceTestingWithBDD/README.md

 # AcceptanceTestingWithBDD
-To run the tests
+To run the acceptance tests in python;

 ## installation
-use the package manager [pip] to install behave install any gherkin plugin
+use the package manager [pip] to install behave and any gherkin plugin

 ```bash